miarecki/peko/README.md

-## Currently under construction.
+## Final project for Databases course at Universtity of Wrocław 23/24.
+Currently under construction for futher use in bachelor thesis.

 # PEKO - Personal Encrypted Keep Organizer
-Python application featuring a password-protected encrypted note-taking system with the ability to handle text, images, and sound, utilizing PostgreSQL for data storage and incorporating elliptic curve cryptography.
+Python application featuring a password-protected encrypted note-taking system with the ability to handle text, images, and sound, utilizing PostgreSQL for data storage and incorporating cryptography.

 ## Overview

-PEKO is a password-protected encrypted note-taking application built in Python using Tkinter.
+PEKO is a password-protected encrypted note-taking application built in Python using (mostly) customtkinter.
 It provides a secure environment for storing and managing text, images, and sound notes.
-The application utilizes PostgreSQL for efficient data storage and incorporates elliptic curve cryptography for enhanced security.
+The application utilizes PostgreSQL for efficient data storage. (to add later: incorporates for enhanced security.)

 ## Features